The Clingers: Singing as the Clinger Sisters

 Melody Clinger, the oldest of nine children, showed an early talent for music when she harmonized with songs on the radio.
 Her mother started singing duets with her in the mid-1950s, and she sang with her sisters in church.
 The family were active members of the Church of Jesus Christ of Latter-day Saints.
 The four sisters first sang as a group at the Orem Farm Festival in Orem, Utah in 1956.
 They started singing at more local events in 1960 and 1961, including the Lai Cos Club Christmas party, a Brigham Young University Women's organization social, and a Harvest of Harmony concert.
 Val Hicks, who also coached the Osmond brothers, became their vocal coach.
 The local chapters of Sweet Adelines International and the Barbershop Harmony Society sponsored a benefit concert in 1962 to raise funds for the Clinger Sisters to attend a barbershop quartet competition in Kansas City.
 The Clingers performed alongside the Osmonds and other local groups.

 The Clinger family moved to California to pursue the girls' music career.
 The four girls sang a cappella quartets together as The Clinger Sisters.
 They appeared with the Osmond Brothers on The Andy Williams Show, and were frequent guests on The Danny Kaye Show.
 Their vinyl debut was on a record with Danny Kaye in 1963, Danny Kaye With the Earl Brown Singers, the Clinger Sisters, and the Paul Weston Orchestra, on the tracks "Oh Baby Mine" and "The Story of Alice".
 The Clinger sisters signed with Vee-Jay Records in 1964 and released two singles with their imprint Tollie Records in 1964: "Shoop Shoop De Doop Rama Lama Ding Dong Yeah Yeah Yeah" and "Golly Mom".
 Cash Box called the song a "medium-paced rockin' teen romancer".
 They recorded the two songs and their B-sides in one session.
 They recorded another single, "What Can I Give Him" for a Christmas season release.
 The songs the Clingers recorded for Vee-Jay on the Tollie label had strong themes of adolescent romance.
-In the "Lipstick Song" the singer asserts that that the right flavor of lipstick convinced a boy to kiss her.
+In the "Lipstick Song" the singer asserts that the right flavor of lipstick convinced a boy to kiss her.
 "Golly Mom" deals with seeking parental advice for an infatuation, while "Puppet" uses a marionette as a metaphor for feeling controlled by feelings of attraction.

 The Clinger sisters appeared alongside the Beatles in TV Star Parade asking readers to vote for their favorite group in 1964.
 Patsy Clinger recalls that the Clingers won the contest.
 The Clinger sisters stopped recording with Vee-Jay; their father, Aaron, testified in hearings about Vee-Jay and payola.
 The Clinger sisters were signed with General Artists Corporation to book their tours, and they spent summers performing at grandstands at various fairs.
 In August 1965, they headlined with Liberace and Donald O'Conner at the Great Allentown Fair.
 By 1966, they had appeared on shows with Steve Allen, Mike Douglas, and Tennessee Ernie Ford.